40.016: Educational Benefits for Qualified Dependents

 The following items are relevant to this policy:

-- Policy 20.109, "Employing Graduate Students on Contracts," covers any educational benefits that may be provided to dependents of those graduate students; they are not covered by this policy.
+- Policy 20.109, "Employing Graduate Students on Contracts," covers any educational benefits that may be provided to dependents of Graduate Students employed by the university, such as GAs, TAs, or RAs; they are not covered by Policy 40.016.

 - Policy 40.013, "Domestic Partner Benefits."